murraytait-pa/User-Manual/Getting_started.md

 ## <a id='what-is-a-notebook'></a>[What is a notebook?](#what-is-a-notebook)

-A notebook represents a journal where the steps conducted for the analysis of simulation data are recorded.
-It contains a sequence of cells where users can execute python provided by the Iota Python Library to load and analyze their simulation data.
+A notebook can be understood as an interactive journal of the analysis of one or more simulations.
+It contains a sequence of cells that capture the different steps of the analysis.
+Cells can contains multiple lines where users can type python commands or text to be executed.
+Two type of cells are mainly used:

+* **Code cells**: users can type python functions including those provided by the Iota Python library.

+* **Markdown cells**: users can type here text to add comments for their analysis.

+By default, all new cells are initially added as a code cell, but users can change its type by using the drop-down on the toolbar of the notebook.
+Users can execute the content of a cell by using Shift-Enter or by clicking the "Run" button on the toolbar.
+Also, users can add new cells using

-For more detailed information about notebooks, please see the following link: [Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html)
+For more detailed information about Jupyter notebooks and the user interface components, please see the following link: [The Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html#)

 .
 A cell is a multiline text input field, and its contents can be executed by using Shift-Enter, or by clicking either the “Play” button the toolbar, or Cell, Run in the menu bar.
 The execution behavior of a cell is determined by the cell’s type.
 There are three types of cells: code cells, markdown cells, and raw cells.
 Every cell starts off being a code cell, but its type can be changed by using a drop-down on the toolbar (which will be “Code”, initially), or via keyboard shortcuts.